activist-org/activist/README.md

 # To-Do [`↩`](#contents) <a id="to-do"></a>

-Please see the [contribution guidelines](https://github.com/andrewtavis/activist/blob/main/.github/CONTRIBUTING.md) if you are interested in contributing to this project.
-Work that is in progress or could be implemented includes:
+Please see the [contribution guidelines](https://github.com/andrewtavis/activist/blob/main/CONTRIBUTING.md) if you are interested in contributing to this project.

--

 # Disclosure